The regulation and setup of the Iowa state lottery followed the same pattern as in many states.

 The biggest allocation, by far, is for the general fund, which involves funding programs that “benefit all Iowans.”
 Areas include education, natural resources, health, family services and public safety.
 Allocation of the funds into areas is under the jurisdiction of the governor and state legislature.

-Iowa has a long-term economic development program known as the “Iowa Plan,” which also receives lottery funds.
+Iowa has a long-term economic development program known as the “Iowa Plan,” which receives lottery funds.

 The money contributes to getting people back to work, as well as community programs and agriculture research.
 An environmental fund, known as the Committing the Lottery to Environment, Agriculture and Natural Resources (CLEAN) fund, works with this program to fund environmental and cultural causes.